 If you combine

-AUTO=ON with specifying a default
+AUTO=ON with specifying a default library in

-for that library, the user will receive the first screen of the default library
+library, the user will receive the first screen of the default library

 immediately after invoking Natural without having to pass any intermediate

 LOGOFF has the same result as the system command